vijaykumar301297/Django_Energy_trade_application/README.md

 Note:

-    It is still in under development
+    It is still under development